Die Hauptstadt, Capricorn

 “Oh, you don’t have to worry about that.”
 Maria waved him off.
 “Werner remembers everything!”

 Francis rose to a stand.
 “I see.
 So the erosion is well on its way.
 Maria, you most likely can better retain Werner’s memories since you are in an override over him.
-Once you’re freed from Scorpio, you may have difficulty recalling your override and other memories associated with the others because of this prolonged state of seperation, but the memories will return.”
+Once you’re freed from Scorpio, you may have difficulty recalling your override and other memories associated with the others because of this prolonged state of separation, but the memories will return.”
 He frowned, staring off to the side.
 “Being forgotten is true death… That is why we try our best to leave our mark in the world.
 In a sense it’s remembrance.”

 Kleine glanced at him.
 “Er… Right.”